Coconut Resilience: How Indonesia’s Farmers are Combating Climate Change

 Organization: ALIET GREEN

-2024 LOCAL ADAPTATION CHAMPIONS AWARD NOMINEE
+2024 LOCAL ADAPTATION CHAMPIONS AWARD WINNER

 In Indonesia’s Kulon Progo region, smallholder farmers are grappling with the devastating impacts of climate change.
 Extreme weather events, such as prolonged droughts and floods, have wreaked havoc on coconut sugar production, a key livelihood for many.
 With associated declining yields, climate change threatens not just crops, but the community’s food security and economic stability.